AstraVerse

 The Challenge: Inspiring Characters Without Appropriation

 Mythology and culture are rich sources of inspiration for video game characters.
-However, the common practice of directly copying religious or mythological figures ("god transplantation") presents significant UX and ethical challenges:
+However, the common practice of directly copying religious or mythological figures—often termed "god transplantation"—presents significant **UX and ethical challenges**.
+This approach not only limits creative potential by capping the number of available characters but also frequently leads to backlash from cultural communities when sacred figures from active religions are misrepresented or trivialized in games.

 Our goal was to move beyond simple appropriation and explore: How can cultural spaces and elements inform a *process* for designing characters that are both novel and culturally sensitive?